andresilva/emacs.d/README.md

 packages consistent and also performant since most dependencies are lazy loaded.

 Additionally, I wanted to make my setup as simple as possible and therefore decided to try having all my config in just one file.
-In order to get around the file I use `outshine` to fold sections like in `org-mode`.
+In order to get around the file I use `outline-minor-mode` with `outline-magic` to fold sections like in `org-mode`.
 This is what it looks like:

 ![outshine init](https://dl.dropboxusercontent.com/u/7018537/emacs-init.gif)